 Venue: 23 Princes St, central Auckland.
 Dedicated free parking.
 (Large, well-ventilated room.)

-Course Price: $498 incl GST (My Vaccine Pass entry)
+Course Price: $498 incl GST (pay now, or pay later)

-Eileen’s novel ‘Pieces of You’ was published by Penguin Random House in 2017.
+By 2023, our Thirty Week Fiction Course graduate Eileen had published thirteen novels with Penguin Random House.
+Eileen’s novel ‘Pieces of You’ was published in 2017.
 This is the compelling story of a young woman who is uprooted from her home city and whose life begins to disintegrate.
 ‘Catch Me When You Fall’, was published in 2018, and tells the story of a girl who has leukemia, and her relationship with a boy suffering bi-polar disorder.
 Her third novel ‘Invisibly Breathing’ was published in 2019.
 Eileen works as a doctor.
-She has won prizes in UK and NZ short story awards, including the Sunday Star-Times Award for the last four years.
+She has won prizes in UK and NZ short story awards, including the national Sunday Star-Times Award four years in a row.

-Greg Hall’s novel was published in 2017 and profiled on Radio NZ and Television New Zealand to coincide with Anzac Day.
+Greg Hall’s novel was profiled on Radio NZ and Television New Zealand to coincide with Anzac Day.
 It is a harrowing but uplifting story of three young men whose lives are overtaken by the First World War.
 It culminates at the battle of Passchendaele in which more than 800 young New Zealanders lost their lives.
 Greg is a Director of the Passchendaele Society, and a former senior banking executive.